chanh1964/BCT-Crypto/README.md

 ## BCT Crypto
 BCT Crypto is an application built for 'Cryptography & Network Security' course assignment.
-The application has 3 main features:
-* Encrypt/Decrypt a file or folder
+The application has 3 main features: Encrypt/Decrypt a file or folder, Generate key and Generate/Check HASH string of files
-* Generate key
-* Generate/Check HASH string of files

 ## Authors